ddbj/-jga-analysis-qc/README.md

 ## Usage

-Jga-analysis-qc supposes all the samples are under the specific directory (called "project directory") of the follwing structure.
+Jga-analysis-qc supposes all the samples are under a specific directory (called "project directory") of the follwing structure.

 ```
 <project directory>/